Skip to main content

 Another option is accessing your home equity via a home equity investment.
 Unlike a loan, a home equity investment gives you cash now in exchange for a share of the future value of your home.

-Since it’s an investment, rather than a loan, there are no monthly payments and there is no interest.
+Since it’s an investment, rather than a loan, there are no monthly payments.
 Instead, you settle the investment when you sell your home or buy out the investment.
 Plus, with home equity investments from companies like Hometap, your debt-to-income ratio isn’t a qualification factor as it is with home equity loans.

 You should always do the research and the math to find out which payment method works best for your financial situation.
 You may find accessing your equity is a more affordable way to pay off your taxes than the IRS payment plan—or vice versa.